op2-platforms/op2cad/README.md

 ## Why Git for CAD?

-May be you have no idea what Git is or you are already familiar with Git and then you are wondering; why the hell should we use a "Distributed Version Control System (DVCS)" for file that aren't even compatible to version control?
+May be you have no idea what Git is or you are already familiar with Git and then you are wondering; why the hell should we use a "Distributed Version Control System" (DVCS) for file that aren't even compatible with version control?

 Short anwser is: we dont need it for CAD files!
 Then why give ourself so much trouble you ask?